Become part of a legal team.

-A complete listing of learning outcomes for the Paralegal Studies program can be found in our Academic Catalog.
+A complete listing of learning objectives for the Legal Studies program can be found in our Academic Catalog.

-The Paralegal Studies program prepares you for the next steps in your career after college.
+The Legal Studies program prepares you for the next steps in your career after college.
 Whether your path is working in paralegal services or pursuing a J.D. degree, Stevenson will support you.

 - Internship emphasis.
 Students are placed in a variety of legal settings and perform internships in law firms of all sizes, insurance companies, real estate companies, legal aid providers, prosecutor's offices, public defender's offices, and other government agencies.

 - Pre-Law Option.
 The program is an excellent option for students interested in applying to law school.
 The same substantive and procedural courses offered at law schools are offered in Stevenson's program.
 A full-time Legal Studies faculty member serves as a dedicated pre-law advisor and assists students with law school applications.
 Graduates who attend law school find that the Legal Studies program at Stevenson gives them a competitive advantage.

 Courses and Requirements

 The courses listed below are required for completion of the bachelor's degree in Legal Studies.
 Students must also complete the requirements for the Stevenson Educational Experience (SEE).